Which singular tangent bundles are isomorphic?: Preliminaries

 Such structures were previously studied in the algebraic setting, where they were introduced by Deligne \cite{deligne_equations_1970} under the name of \emph{forms with logarithmic poles}. $b$-Symplectic structures are also referred to as \emph{$b$-Poisson}, \emph{log-symplectic}, or \emph{log-Poisson} structures; see, for instance, \cite{gualtieri_symplectic_2014}. \end{example}

-\begin{remark} We have mentioned the orientability conditions on $M$ and $Z$ arise from symplectic considerations.
-The fact that $Z$ is the zero-level set of a function $f$, locally defined around $Z$ and transverse to it, has a direct geometric interpretation.
-Namely, this condition holds if and only if the normal bundle $\mathrm{N} Z$ is trivial.
+\begin{remark} We have already mentioned that the orientability conditions on $M$ and $Z$ arise from symplectic considerations.
+The fact that $Z$ is the zero-level set of a function $f$, locally defined near $Z$ and transverse to it, has a direct geometric interpretation: this condition holds if and only if the normal bundle $\mathrm{N}Z$ is trivial.